tbekolay/auditory_nerve/readme.txt

 Version 1.1:-

 -  Switched to new CA gain versus CF function:
-   The only difference between the models presented in the two papers is the function for cochlear amplifier (CA) gain versus characteristic frequency (CF), given by Eq.
+   The only difference between the models presented in the two Zilany & Bruce papers is the function for cochlear amplifier (CA) gain versus characteristic frequency (CF), given by Eq.
 (6) in Zilany and Bruce (2006) and by Eq.
 (1) in Zilany and Bruce (2007).
    The new CA gain versus CF function of Zilany and Bruce (2007) is now used by default.